Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: From holomorphic to 4d Chern-Simons theory

-Viewing $\PT$ as a $\CP^1$ bundle over $\E^4$, only the first set of equations involve the component of ${\bar\cA}$ in the direction of the $\CP^1$ fibres.
-In descending from $\PT$ to $\E^4$ we impose only equations~\eqref{eq:hCSeom1}, not~\eqref{eq:hCSeom2}.
+Viewing $\PT$ as a $\CP^1$ bundle over $\E^4$, only the first set of equations involve the component of ${\bar\cA}$ in the direction of the $\CP^1$ fibres, $\bar\cA_0$.
+We will see that after gauge fixing and imposing only equations~\eqref{eq:HCSeom1}, not~\eqref{eq:HCSeom2}, HCS descends to a local theory on $\E^4$.